DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 By applying these principles across all domains, you dissolve the boundary between "spiritual practice" and "real life."
 Life itself becomes the practice.

+# Chapter 31: The Four Freedoms

-# Chapter 31: The Four Freedoms - Advanced Navigation System
+### Chapter 31: The Four Freedoms - Advanced Navigation System

 *Once you've mastered the basics, you need more sophisticated tools for navigating the infinite complexity of consciousness.*